 - Certain sites with significant bandwidth limitations (e.g. retail outlets on T1 connections) will not be able to support more than a handful of cameras.

 - While latency is rarely more than 1-2 seconds, alerts will not come in as fast as on-premise deployments.

 Takeaway: Ultimately, compared with on-premise deployments, cloud-based analytics deployments are much more cost-friendly, easier to update, and more scalable.
 Unless your organization is willing to devote significant resources for a camera infrastructure overhaul, cloud-based deployment is the better solution in most cases.

 Contrary to the popular perception, it is entirely possible to build a high-functioning AI video surveillance architecture that satisfies most organizations’ operational requirements—and at a reasonable cost.

-The key to a successful deployment of smart video surveillance is proper preparation.
+The key to a successful deployment of AI video surveillance is proper preparation.
 By taking into account your organization’s needs, limitations, and current architecture, you can ensure a successful analytics integration.